 London is a huge city, divided into six zones, with a wide and well-structured transport network.
-When you visit London, get around the city can be an important item of the travel expenditure.
-I travel daily with the contactless, and in this post we will see together whether it is worth buying a prepaid card or not.
+When you visit London, getting around the city can be expensive.
+I get around London daily with the contactless, and in this post we will see whether it is worth buying a prepaid card or not.

 I confess I had to spend some night to prepare this post, as the information aren’t often updated and there are many options to evaluate.
 However, I hope this post can help you to find the best value on how to get around London with kids.